CoryBorek/notes-md/classes/cs4720/intro/index.md

 # What does a compjuter program do when it runs?

- - It executes instructions1
+ - It executes instructions!
  - It fetches an instruction from memory, decodes it, and executes it!

 ## Example
 - Add two integers